top of page

 Young Mikan on stage with Chet Baker

-Born a musical prodigy in former Yugoslavia, Mikan started his professional jazz career as a teenager whose immense talent was quickly recognised by top musicians, the audiences and music critics alike.
+Born a musical prodigy in former Yugoslavia, Mikan started his professional jazz career as a teenager.
+Top musicians, the audiences and music critics alike quickly recognised his immense talent.

 Throughout the '80s he remained a major feature on the thriving Yugoslav jazz scene.
 In the early '90s, however, he decided to pursue bigger musical challenges, at first in New York, and ten years later in San Diego, where he regularly shares the stage with the likes of Gilbert Castellanos, Charles McPherson, Allison Adams-Tucker, Chuck McPherson, Bob Magnusson, Rob Thorsen, Jamie Shadowlight, and many other notable performers.